adammertel/historical-geocoding-assistant/manual/README.md

 ## 2 Table input

-The HGA application works with tables stored in google drive as a spreadsheet.
+The HGA application works with tables stored in google drive in a spreadsheet form.
 An working example of such table is located [here](https://docs.google.com/spreadsheets/d/1FaW23x-ZT3pmdmv77eKPJxsfGhoB1urwfvPffN_4keU).

 ### 2.1 Localisation columns

-Table should consist of some localisation columns (names of columns are advised but not neccesary to follow, see **11**:
+Table should consist of some localisation columns (names of columns are advised but not neccesary to follow, see **6.5**:

 #### 2.1.1 location name

-location name for the record.
-This value is used for all search engines (see **6.3** and **6.4**)
+Location name of the record - this value is used for all search engines (see **6.3** and **6.4**).

 #### 2.1.3 x coordinate

-longitude coordinate
+Longitude coordinate.

 #### 2.1.4 y coordinate

-lattitude coordinate
+Lattitude coordinate.

 #### 2.1.5 certainty level

-level of location certainty:
+Level of assigned location certainty:

 * 1 - coordinates are precise (at the level of given granularity)
 * 2 - localisation is not precise (eg, centroid of region was used...)